MJKWoolnough/httpwrap/README.md

 }
 ```

-StringWriter is an interface for writing strings
+StringWriter is an interface for writing strings.